adamdjbrett/doctrineofdiscovery.org/_posts/2023-04-24-philippine-doctrine-discovery.md

 * Mbembe, A. (2019). *Necropolitics*.
 Durnham, NC: Duke University Press.

-* Magos, A. P. (1997).
-SEAMEO-Jasper Fellowship Monograph Series 5: The concept of

-* mari-it (Dangerous Zones) in Panaynon worldview and its impact on sustainable human development.
+* Magos, A. P. 1997.
+The Concept of Mari-it (Dangerous Zones) in Panaynon Worldview and its Impact on Sustainable Human Development.
+SEAMEO-Jasper Fellowship Monograph Series 5.

 * Mendoza, S. L. (2013).
 Savage representations in the discourse of modernity: Liberal ideology and the impossibility of nativist longing. *Decolonization, Indigenization, Education, and Society.
 2* (1), 1-19.